I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iqueuecallbackdeviceiocontrol-ondeviceiocontrol.md

 ## -remarks
-A driver registers the <a href="..\wudfddi\nn-wudfddi-iqueuecallbackdeviceiocontrol.md">IQueueCallbackDeviceIoControl</a> interface when the driver calls the <a href="wdf.iwdfdevice_createioqueue">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue.
+A driver registers the <a href="..\wudfddi\nn-wudfddi-iqueuecallbackdeviceiocontrol.md">IQueueCallbackDeviceIoControl</a> interface when the driver calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557020">IWDFDevice::CreateIoQueue</a> method to create an I/O queue or to configure the default I/O queue.

 A driver can implement a single <b>OnDeviceIoControl</b> method for all I/O queues or separate <b>OnDeviceIoControl</b> methods for each I/O queue.

 The <b>OnDeviceIoControl</b> method receives every device I/O control request type from a queue.
-(The request type is identified by the <b>WdfRequestDeviceIoControl</b> value of the <a href="wdf.wdf_request_type__umdf_">WDF_REQUEST_TYPE</a> enumeration type for the request.)
+(The request type is identified by the <b>WdfRequestDeviceIoControl</b> value of the <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_request_type.md">WDF_REQUEST_TYPE</a> enumeration type for the request.)

-For more information about the driver's methods that are associated with queues and that the framework calls, see <a href="wdf.i_o_queue_event_callback_functions">I/O Queue Event Callback Functions</a>.
+For more information about the driver's methods that are associated with queues and that the framework calls, see <a href="https://msdn.microsoft.com/5aa63c47-493d-4583-9eaa-1e50fdc089dd">I/O Queue Event Callback Functions</a>.
 The <b>OnDeviceIoControl</b> method must process each received device I/O control request.
-For more information about how UMDF drivers process I/O requests, see <a href="wdf.processing_i_o_requests">Processing I/O Requests</a>.
+For more information about how UMDF drivers process I/O requests, see <a href="https://msdn.microsoft.com/90b1cc51-da40-45c1-9d6c-57f637f474d9">Processing I/O Requests</a>.

-The driver can call the <a href="wdf.iwdfiorequest_getdeviceiocontrolparameters">IWDFIoRequest::GetDeviceIoControlParameters</a>, <a href="wdf.iwdfiorequest_getinputmemory">IWDFIoRequest::GetInputMemory</a>, and <a href="wdf.iwdfiorequest_getoutputmemory">IWDFIoRequest::GetOutputMemory</a> methods to retrieve information about the request and the input and output buffers.
+The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559095">IWDFIoRequest::GetDeviceIoControlParameters</a>, <a href="https://msdn.microsoft.com/library/windows/hardware/ff559100">IWDFIoRequest::GetInputMemory</a>, and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559112">IWDFIoRequest::GetOutputMemory</a> methods to retrieve information about the request and the input and output buffers.

 ## -requirements